uos/kurt_driver/README.md

 kurt_driver
 =============

-This stack contains ROS hardware drivers, Gazebo plugins and other basic functionalities for the Kurt robot platform.
+This stack contains ROS hardware drivers, Gazebo plugins and other basic functionalities for the KURT robot platform.
 Specifically, it provides:

-* URDF descriptions for the different robot variants (package `kurt_description`),
+* `kurt_description`: URDF descriptions for the different robot variants
+* `kurt_base`: drivers for the Kurt base and the onboard IMU
-* drivers for the Kurt base and the onboard IMU (packages `kurt_base`, `imu_recalibration`),
+* `imu_recalibration`: drivers for the Kurt base and the onboard IMU
-* configs and launch files for starting the Kurt robots (package `kurt_bringup`),
+* `kurt_bringup`: configs and launch files for starting the KURT robots
-* configs and launch files for simulating the Kurt robots in Gazebo (package `kurt_gazebo`),
+* `kurt_gazebo`: configs and launch files for simulating the Kurt robots in Gazebo

 For more information, visit the [kurt_driver ROS wiki page](http://www.ros.org/wiki/kurt_driver).